 The Company maintains insurance covering certain losses associated with cybersecurity incidents.
-The Company did not recognize any insurance recoveries related to the cybersecurity incident in the three months ended September 30, 2023.
-The Company currently expects that a substantial portion of its direct costs incurred related to containing, investigating and remediating the incident, as well as business interruption losses, will be reimbursed through insurance recoveries.
+A substantial portion of direct costs incurred related to containing, investigating and remediating the incident, as well as business interruption losses, have been or are expected to be reimbursed through insurance recoveries.
+The timing of recognizing insurance recoveries may differ from the timing of recognizing the associated expenses.